 Black fruits: black cherry/berry, black currant, black raspberry, black plum and in even riper versions boysenberry and blueberry.

 Dried or desiccated fruit: raisin, date, prune, fig

 Note that the above fruits do not represent every possible outcome.
 In some cases, fruit aromas may seem to meld or blend with one another, in other cases, perhaps you’ve had some form of exotic fruit that better defines the wine to you.
-Which brings me to my next point – wine tasting is really a subjective practice.
+This brings me to my next point – wine tasting is really a subjective practice.
 If you haven’t been exposed to boysenberry before, how could you possibly say it smells like one?
-Try your best to assess wine based on what you know.
+Try your best to assess wines based on what you know.
 If you don’t know enough, get out there and stick your nose in more stuff.